mo-geometry/conic_sections/README.md

 <img src="https://user-images.githubusercontent.com/62537514/90258836-023cc900-de41-11ea-8f7b-cdecd6440604.png" width="linewidth"/>
 </center>

-In the figure a cone of principle angle β is intersected by 2 planes S0 and S1, which share a common origin at (x,y,z)=(0,0,1).
+A cone of principle angle β is intersected by 2 planes S0 and S1, which share a common origin at (x,y,z)=(0,0,1).

 The apex of the cone is at (0,0,0).